Bevy Tutorial: Pong

 }

-Then we need to tell our app to run this system in a specific schedule:
+Then we need to tell our app to run this system in at a particular point in our schedule.
+We only want this to run once so we will give it a schedule label of Startup

 fn main() {